gugaangelis/windowsserverdocs.pt-br/WindowsServerDocs/administration/windows-commands/detail-vdisk.md

 ---
 # <a name="detail-vdisk"></a>detalhes do VDISK

->Aplica-se a: Windows Server (canal semestral), Windows Server 2016, Windows Server 2012 R2, Windows Server 2012
+>Aplicável a: Windows Server (canal semestral), Windows Server 2016, Windows Server 2012 R2, Windows Server 2012

-Exibe as propriedades do disco rígido virtual selecionado \(VHD @ no__t-1.
+Exibe as propriedades do disco rígido virtual selecionado \(\)VHD.

 ## <a name="syntax"></a>Sintaxe